Free Tool · Canadian Real Estate Agents

 Self-employed agents pay both the employee and employer portions of CPP — 11.90% on earnings between $3,500 and $71,300 in 2025 (Tier 1), plus 8.00% on earnings between $71,300 and $81,200 (Tier 2).
 In Quebec you pay QPP instead, at slightly higher rates (12.80% Tier 1, 8.00% Tier 2).
 Half of Tier 1 and all of Tier 2 are tax-deductible.

-Incorporating as a Personal Real Estate Corporation (PREC) can be tax-advantageous once your net income consistently exceeds the small business deduction threshold (roughly $150,000 to $200,000 net), because corporate small-business rates are much lower than personal marginal rates.
+Incorporating as a Personal Real Estate Corporation (PREC) may become tax-relevant once net income consistently exceeds the small business deduction threshold (roughly $150,000 to $200,000 net), because corporate small-business rates are lower than personal marginal rates at those levels.
 PRECs are permitted in Ontario, British Columbia, Alberta, Saskatchewan, Manitoba, Nova Scotia, and increasingly others.
-Talk to a CPA familiar with real estate before incorporating.
+This is general information based on rules published by the CRA — verify with a CPA familiar with real estate before making any incorporation decision.

 Is this calculator accurate?